deiss/digitscanner/README.md

     <weights matrix between penultimate-last layers>
     <biases matrix between penultimate-last layers>

 The number of nodes in each layer are separated with spaces.
-The weight matrices have the following structure:

-    # W matrix between first layer (m nodes) and second layer (n nodes)
+The weight matrix between the first layer (m nodes) and the second layer (n nodes) has the following structure:

     W(1, 1) W(1, 2) W(1, 3) ...
 W(1, m)
     W(2, 1) W(2, 2) W(2, 3) ...
 W(2, m)
     W(3, 1) W(3, 2) W(3, 3) ...
 W(3, m)
       ...     ...     ...   ...   ...
     W(n, 1) W(n, 2) W(n, 3) ...
 W(n, m)

-The biases matrices are written on one line:

-    # B matrix between first layer (m nodes) and second layer (n nodes)
+The biases matriw between the first layer (m nodes) and the second layer (n nodes) is written on one line:

     B(1, 1) B(1, 2) B(1, 3) ...
 B(1, n)

 ***